Dianjeruto/shopsavvy/README.md

 ## Demo fallback behavior

 This application is designed to remain usable in demo mode when live backend resources are unavailable.
 When remote Supabase queries fail, the app falls back to a local demo catalog and collections dataset.
 This allows product browsing, cart updates, wishlist actions, and checkout walkthroughs to continue without a hard failure.

+The storefront also adds a market-aware pricing layer and a product price range tuned for the local shopping context, with a visible minimum of KSh 750 and a maximum of KSh 5,600 during browsing and filtering.

 ## External services